mariusLungu-eCarUp/mariusLungu-eCarUp/README.md

 - 👋 Hi, I’m @mariusLungu-eCarUp
 - 👀 I’m interested in world domination.
 - 🌱 I’m currently learning everything.
-- 💞️ I’m looking to collaborate on world domination.
+- 💞️ I’m looking to collaborate on being alive.
 - 📫 How to reach me: don't.
-- 😄 Pronouns: nope
+- 😄 Pronouns: ... pls no.
 - ⚡ Fun fact: if the Sun disappears right now, we will find out after 8 minutes.

 <!---